RLMP44/SuiteFit/README.md

 ![suitefitlogo1_small](https://github.com/RLMP44/SuiteFit/assets/109778611/f6898223-a485-4c3e-ac84-919d35c1b14c)

-A moving app that allows users to see if their furniture/items will fit in an apartment before moving.
+Suite Fit is a moving app that allows users to see if their furniture/items will fit in an apartment before moving, giving them the confidence they need to commit to a move.
+At the same time, our app also allows real estate agents to gauge client interest in specific apartments and close sales more easily.

 App home: www.suitefit.tech